 Feeling angry after acupuncture is often due to the release of stored emotional energy, particularly in the liver meridian, which is associated with anger.
 This is part of the body’s natural detoxification process.

 Acupuncture helps remove energetic and emotional blockages.
-The liver, according to traditional Chinese medicine (TCM), is connected to anger and frustration.
-When acupuncture stimulates this meridian, emotions that have been buried may rise to the surface, leading to temporary feelings of irritation or anger.
-This reaction is not a negative side effect but rather a sign that the body is processing and letting go of suppressed emotions.
+According to traditional Chinese medicine (TCM), the liver is associated with the emotion of anger.
+If there is stagnant Qi (energy) in the liver meridian, acupuncture can help release it, temporarily bringing unresolved anger or frustration to the surface.
+This is not a negative side effect but a sign that the body is processing and releasing pent-up emotions.

 Can Acupuncture Make Inflammation Worse?